tauweb/jBxSlider/README.md

 # jBxSlider
-jBxSlider - Is a powerfull Slider for CMS Joomla 3x based on bxslider.
+jBxSlider - Is a powerful Slider for CMS Joomla 3x based on bxslider.

-###Slider on the module potiotion on site template
+###Slider on the module position on site template

 ![](https://github.com/WhiskeyMan-Tau/jBxSlider/blob/master/jbxlider.jpg?raw=true)